Nikola Corporation: Concept vehicles

-Nikola has publicly announced a number of vehicle design concepts since 2016 and unveiled a few concept vehicles that the company aims to develop for public sale.
+Nikola publicly announced a number of vehicle design concepts since 2016 and unveiled a few concept vehicles that the company aimed to develop for public sale.

 Nikola One

-In 2016, the company unveiled a high-level design for a natural gas fuelled Class 8 truck called the Nikola One, aimed then to be in production in 2020.
-The concept was changed in August 2016 to a hydrogen fuel-cell powered generator instead of a natural gas fuelled gas-turbine generator.
+In 2016, the company unveiled a high-level design for a natural gas fueled Class 8 truck called the Nikola One, aimed then to be in production in 2020.
+The concept was changed in August 2016 to a hydrogen fuel-cell powered generator instead of a natural gas fueled gas-turbine generator.
 In 2016 Nikola claimed to have received $2.3 billion in pre-sales, to date no deliveries have been made.

 In May 2018, Nikola Motor Company filed a lawsuit against Tesla, Inc. seeking $2 billion in damages alleging that the Tesla Semi infringed on six patents that Nikola has been granted on the design of the Nikola One.
 Tesla responded that the lawsuit is without merit.
 In September 2019, the Patent Trial and Appeal Board denied Tesla's request to invalidate Nikola's side-door patent.
 Nikola’s suit prompted a countersuit by Tesla.
 As part of a settlement agreement, the two companies agreed to drop their suits against each other.

 In May 2018, Anheuser-Busch placed a provisional purchase order for up to 800 leases of the hydrogen-powered truck versions, and Nikola claimed then that the trucks would start being delivered in 2020.
 By 2019, total pre-orders for truck leases encompassing all Nikola Class 8 truck models were claimed to be worth $14 billion.